 My favorite restaurant at Hollywood Studios is the 50’s Prime Time Cafe.
 It features old-school classics the way “Ma” used to make them.
 For a more upscale experience, dine at the Hollywood Brown Derby.

 After dinner is a great time to fit in any attractions you missed throughout the day.
-Since the nighttime show, Fantasmic, is not operating, crowds start to thin out around dinner time.
-Fantasmic is scheduled to return sometime in 2022, so expect crowd levels to change once it returns.
+The nighttime show, Fantasmic, is a popular one.

 Toy Story Land and Galaxy’s Edge both look very cool after dark.
 Wandering through the intricately decorated walkways is even more fun at night.
 Many Disney fans love to ride Tower of Terror in the dark because you can see the entire park lit up.

 Before you head out, hop on Mickey and Minnie’s Runaway Railway.
 This newer attraction is located in the Chinese theater at the end of Hollywood Boulevard in the center of the park.
 Mickey and Minnie’s Runaway Railway is a smooth trackless ride similar to Rise of the Resistance.